Login to Complete an Application or to Access Judging Panel

 Nomination Deadline: June 30 at 11:59pm ET

 The AAAS Early Career Award for Public Engagement with Science, established in 2010, recognizes early-career scientists and engineers who demonstrate excellence in their contributions to public engagement with science activities.
-The recipient of the award receives a monetary prize of $5,000, a commemorative plaque, complimentary registration to the AAAS Annual Meeting, and reimbursement for reasonable hotel and travel expenses to attend the AAAS Annual Meeting to receive the prize.
+The recipient of the award receives a monetary prize of $5,000, a commemorative plaque, and recognition at the AAAS Annual Meeting.

 For the purposes of this award, public engagement activities are defined as an individual’s active participation in efforts to engage with the public on science- and technology-related issues and promote meaningful dialogue between science and society.